idaholab/moose/framework/doc/content/source/userobject/Terminator.md

 !syntax description /UserObjects/Terminator

 The parsed logical expression is specified with the [!param](/UserObjects/Terminator/expression).
-More information about parsed expressions may be found on the [function parser documentation](http://warp.povusers.org/FunctionParser/)
+More information about parsed expressions may be found on the [function parser documentation](http://warp.povusers.org/FunctionParser/).

 The `Terminator` can act in two modes, specified by the [!param](/UserObjects/Terminator/fail_mode) :

-- HARD stop, the default, will terminate the simulation when the conditions are met
+- `HARD` stop, the default, will terminate the simulation when the conditions are met

-- SOFT stop, will stop the ongoing solve and let the solver try again using a smaller time step, for transient simulations.
+- `SOFT` stop, will stop the ongoing solve and let the solver try again using a smaller time step, for transient simulations.

 !alert note
 To use the `Terminator` as if it were in a `PASS` mode, where it stops the simulation and accepts the result, use the `HARD` fail_mode with the `INFO` error_level.

-The message output by the `Terminator` when the condition for termination are met is specified using the [!param](/UserObjects/Terminator/error_level) parameter.
+The message output by the `Terminator` when the condition for termination is met is specified using the [!param](/UserObjects/Terminator/error_level) parameter.
 It may be output as:

 - an error, forcing a hard failure